NOAA-GSL/EAGLE/README.md

 ## Quickstart

-This sections provides a recipe for an end-to-end run of Nested EAGLE on Ursa.
+This section provides a recipe for an end-to-end run of Nested EAGLE on Ursa.

 In the `src/` directory: